prism-zip/prism-dictation/readme.rst

    While suspended all data is kept in memory and the process is stopped.
    Audio recording is stopped and restarted on resume.

-See ``nerd-dictation begin --help`` for details on how to access these options.
+See ``prism-dictation begin --help`` for details on how to access these options.

 Dependencies